 Next, we had Square Eyes, a new rock/metal three piece band who sound, despite having no bass, so full and powerful, you certainly couldn’t tell.
 They have their own unique sound and can hear so many of their influences coming through, especially in their song “Didn’t Think So”, which was stuck in my head for the rest of the day.
 Tight, dynamic and giving off an electric atmosphere, they are the ones to watch.

 The Dihydro were definitely one of my favourite acts of the day, even though I only managed to catch their last two songs.
 Even though they were only a two piece, they didn’t lack anything you would get from a full band, giving us a grungy, heavy and exhilarating show.

-Sophia Bondea was something completely different from The Dihydro, especially with her stage presence of sitting in a rocking chair!
-Her set was very chilled out and relaxed, my favourite in particular was called “Broken American Dream” which was due to her smooth acoustic playing and elegant vocal melodies.
+Sophia Bonadea was something completely different from The Dihydro, especially with her stage presence of sitting in a rocking chair!
+Her set was very chilled out and relaxed, my favourite in particular was called “looking for America” which was due to her smooth acoustic playing and elegant vocal melodies.

 Another favourite of the night was Be Like Pablo, which due to the bright keys and ska punk vibe they had.
 They had a memorable riffs that were upbeat and easy to sing along to which was perfect for the massive crowd gathering.
 They ended with song “Julia” which was a fantastic close, which resulted in everyone dancing, singing and overall having a great time.

 Crowd-pleasers, The Vandal, were absolutely brilliant.
 A breath of fresh air when surrounded by rock, indie and acoustic bands, The Vandal’s hip hop energy and recognisable beats had the audience bouncing.
 The bands connection with the crowd was astounding, hyping everyone up, generally having an all-round good time.